jennyyu73/bottle-keeper/README.md

 made by Jun Kim and Jenny Yu

 # Purpose
 This Messenger bot simulates the experience of sending and finding messages in a bottle, hopefully as a way to bring us all closer together in these trying times.
-To interact with it live, simply go to this Facebook page and send a message: https://www.facebook.com/Bottle-Keeper-110293290724548
+Note, we currently do not have the server and MongoDB cluster actively running due to prolonged inactivity, but you can find a short demo video here: https://www.youtube.com/watch?v=ScYBarpqWrs.

 # Technology
 - Nodejs